Content Content Content.

 The first one was the Content Creators Planner.
 This was a tool that appeared to me on a Facebook ad one day when I was scrolling Facebook.
 I like it because it allows me to plan my content from the macro view before I have to zoom into the micro view and figure out the things that actually need to be created.

-Then I’ve mentioned Otter, which is a transcription service that we use, where we upload the audio files from the videos that we record.
+Then I’ve mentioned a transcription service and in our case, we use Otter.
+This is where we upload the audio files from the videos that we record.
 We then take the transcript of those audios and use it to create the mega blog post.
+Otter makes it easy to take this original asset and turn it into the ultimate thing that we are trying to create through these transcriptions.

-Google Docs is where we end up writing the article so that everybody on the team can review and make suggestions for changes.
+Once we have the transcript, we clean everything through Google Docs.
+This is also where we end up writing the article so that everybody on the team can review and make suggestions for changes.
 We can also see the complete blog post before it goes on the website.

 For basic SEO optimisation of the blog post, we use Yoast SEO.
 We don’t use advanced SEO methods because this kind of goes back to where I talked about no fancy gimmicks.
 We don’t do keyword research for articles but we just wanted to optimise enough so that Google knows what the blog post is about.
 This allows me to come out in the right searches.

-And then the final tool that we use is Canva.
+For graphics, we create everything using Canva.
 If you noticed in my blog posts, you’ll see that we have all these different images within the blog post to just break things up.
 Those images are created in Canva.
-The way it works is that we have these assets that we upload to Canva to then work with.
+We use Canva for basically all of your graphic needs.

 At the end of the day, the question that we have to ask is how can we make this better?